Magisk-Modules-Alt-Repo/HideNavBar/README.md

-# Fullscreen/Immersive Gesture Tweaks for Android 10-13
+# Fullscreen/Immersive Gesture Tweaks for Android 10-14

 ![](https://i.imgur.com/vcXAreJ.png)

-This Magisk Module lets you tweak the appearence of Android 10-13's gesture navigation.
+This Magisk Module lets you tweak the appearence of Android 10-14's gesture navigation.

 ## Requirements
-- Android 10-13
+- Android 10-14
-- Magisk 20+
+- Magisk 20+ or KernelSU (likely Apatch as well)

 ## Installation
 1. Flash the module